asmoores/bdd-example/README.md

 # bdd-example
 Example project using cucumber and spock, reporting with Serenity BDD.

-Run with gradle clean test agregate
+Run with gradle clean test aggregate